 Even though termites are often compared to ants, they are actually natural enemies.
 However, they do bear some similarities in the way they structure their colonies.
 Like ants, termite colonies are divided into castes with their distinct characteristics and roles:

 - Termite king and queen - unlike ants, termites have a reproductive royal couple.
 The duo is responsible for adding new workers and soldiers to the colony.
-Usually, they release pheromones in order to keep the other termites sterile.
-Every once in a while, other reproductive couples hatch into the mound and they fly away to found a new colony.
+Usually, they release pheromones to keep the other termites sterile.
+Every once in a while, other reproductive couples hatch into the mound and they fly away to find a new colony.
 The royal couple spends their entire lives sealed away in the royal chamber.
 A termite queen can lay an egg every 15-20 seconds.
 Considering the fact that termites never sleep, you do the math.

-- Termite soldiers - they are tasked with guarding the colony, fight off invaders, and warn others if there is danger nearby.
+- Termite soldiers - they are tasked with guarding the colony, fighting off invaders, and warning others if there is danger nearby.
 Soldiers bang their heads against the tunnel walls.
 Other members of the colony feel the vibrations and get an early warning when there's a present danger.
-Some species are equipped with a special weapon in the form a fontanellar gun.
+Some species are equipped with a special weapon in the form of a fontanellar gun.
 This is a growth in the front of their heads connected to a gland that allows them to shoot a sticky, acid-like substance to ward off enemies.
 Even though termite soldiers have no eyes, they have the ability to shoot this substance with pinpoint accuracy.